symfony-cmf/symfony-cmf-docs/bundles/menu/sonata_admin.rst

 - Children attributes (advanced)
 - Link attributes (advanced)

-See the `KnpMenuBundle Documentations` for more information about these attributes.
+See the `KnpMenuBundle documentation`_ for more information about these attributes.

-By default the only available options are Display and Display Children.
-To enable the advaned options you need to add "burgov/key-value-form-bundle" requirement in your composer and enable the advanced options in your config file:
+By default the only available options are **Display** and **Display Children**.
+To enable the advaned options you need to add "burgov/key-value-form-bundle" requirement in your composer.json and enable the advanced options in your config file:

 .. configuration-block::

     .. code-block:: yaml

+        # app/config/config.yml
         cmf_menu:
             admin_extensions:
                 menu_options: